 Answer: You can easily remove the stains from the Timberland boots by using a soft brush.
-Use cleaning products, vinegar, baking soda or soap water for tough stains.
+Use cleaning products, vinegar, baking soda or soapy water for tough stains.

 3. How Do You Get an Oil Stain out of Timberland Boots?

 Answer: To get the oil stains out of the Timberland boots, the best way is to use baking soda or cleaning products.
-You can also remove them by using soap water and vinegar; but the cleaning product and baking soda work well.
+You can also remove them by using soapy water and vinegar, but the cleaning product and baking soda work well.
 To remove oil stains, apply baking soda or cleaning product on the surface and wipe them out with a soft and clean cloth.